Perfectionism is silly.

 They recognise them as a stepping stone towards success.

-Perfectionists beat themselves up, lose focus and motivation.
+Perfectionists beat themselves up, lose focus, and lose motivation.

 Quiet your inner critic by focusing on the positive aspects of your achievements.